Rdm-jony/authentication_with_express/README.md

-# 🔐 Express.js Authentication with Verification Code
+# 🔐 Express.js Authentication with JWT & Verification Code

-This project is a simple authentication system using Express and Mongoose where users sign up with email, receive a random verification code, and must verify it to activate their account.
+This project is a secure authentication system using Express, Mongoose, and JWT stored in cookies.
+Users register with an email, receive a one-time verification code, and must verify their account before signing in.

 ---